AdarshDogra-CloudDevops/labguide2/lab1-launch-template.md

 # Lab 1: Creating a Launch Template

+## 📝 Overview – Launch Template

+A **Launch Template** in AWS defines the configuration of EC2 instances that can be launched automatically or through Auto Scaling Groups.
+It allows you to predefine settings such as:

+- **AMI (Amazon Machine Image)** for the OS and base configuration
+- **Instance type** (e.g., t2.micro)
+- **Key pairs, Security groups, and Networking details**
+- **User Data scripts** to install software automatically at launch

+Using Launch Templates ensures **consistency and automation** when provisioning instances.

 In this lab, we will create a **Launch Template** that provisions EC2 instances with a web server enabled via User Data.

 ---